MAIN THE BOOK SUPPORTERS FAIRNESS FALLOUT ALTERNATIVES COMMUNICATIONS OTHER VOICES ABOUT US TERMS OF SERVICE

 The FairTax Effect

-Christial Trejbal in an article in the Roanoke Times went so far as to call the FairTax Plan the "FairyTax" and said, "one would have to be the sort who believes in elves repairing shoes, gnomes managing Zurich banks and pixies dancing under the full moon to buy into it."
+Christial Trejbal in an in the went so far as to call the FairTax Plan the "" and said, "one would have to be the sort who believes in elves repairing shoes, gnomes managing Zurich banks and pixies dancing under the full moon to buy into it."
 This ass-backwards pro-oligarchy plan could ruin America.
 For a better alternative see the NO-TAX Plan.

 The FairTax increases the size of government making all who sell or trade part of the Big Brother network.
 This new tax bill gives the government additional powers to rule the poor and literally grants additional rights to the wealthiest people in America.
 George Orwell would have been proud.